lsadouk/imbalanced_regression/README.md

 <h2>Usage</h2>
 There are several use cases for this project:

-1. You can train and test the cost-sensitive learning approach by running the file 'proj_traffic_flow_prediction_10wStr.m'.
+1. You can train and test the cost-sensitive learning approach by running the file 'proj_regression.m'.

 You can choose to train and test the CNN (<b>see example 1 below </b>):
 - among different prediction time interval (5-, 10-, 15-, and 20-min forecasting)